awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 These instructions are for updating the roles in **OptimizationDataRoleStack**.
 This stack is deployed in each of the linked accounts.

+1. Copy the IAM permission code from the module section above.
+Using the file you downloaded in the **Role for Read Only Data Collector** step (called optimisation_read_only_role.yaml), paste the additional policy at the bottom and save.

-1. Login via SSO in your Management account and search for **CloudFormation**
+2. Login via SSO in your Management account and search for **CloudFormation**
    ![Images/cloudformation.png](/Cost/300_Organization_Data_CUR_Connection/Images/cloudformation.png)

-2. Copy the IAM permission code from the module section above.
+3. Copy the IAM permission code from the module section above.
 In your local copy of the optimisation_read_only_role.yaml file add it to the bottom.

-3. In Cloudformation click on the hamburger icon on the side panel on the left hand side of the screen and select **StackSets**.
+4. In Cloudformation click on the hamburger icon on the side panel on the left hand side of the screen and select **StackSets**.

-4. Select the **OptimizationDataRoleStack**.
+5. Select the **OptimizationDataRoleStack**.
 Click Actions, Edit StackSet Details
 ![Images/Update_SS.png](/Cost/300_Optimization_Data_Collection/Images/Update_SS.png)

-5. Select **Replace current template**, **Upload a template file** then **Choose file** with you local copy of the optimisation_read_only_role.yaml file
+6. Select **Replace current template**, **Upload a template file** then **Choose file** with you local copy of the optimisation_read_only_role.yaml file
 ![Images/Update_SS_File.png](/Cost/300_Optimization_Data_Collection/Images/Update_SS_File.png)

-6. Click Next and keep everything to default till deployed
+7. Click Next and keep everything to default till deployed
+{{% /expand%}}

+{{%expand "Testing your deployment" %}}
 ## Testing your deployment

 Once you have deployed your modules you will be able to test your Lambda function to get your first set of data in Amazon S3.